abers/lastsounds/README.md

 Lastsounds requires an API key & a shared secret that are specific to your account.
 These can be created [here](www.last.fm/api/account/create).
 Only the "Application name" field needs to be filled and the rest can be left blank.

 After creating the key and secret, create a copy of `details` and rename it to `.details`.
-Then add your API key, shared secret, and username to it.
+Then edit it to add values for your API key, shared secret, and username.